nipype/pydra/docs/source/reference/glossary.rst

 .. glossary::

+    Cache-root
+        The directory where cache directories for tasks to be executed are created.
+        Task cache directories are named within the cache root directory using a hash of the task's parameters, so that the same task with the same parameters can be reused.

+    Container-ndim
+        The number of dimensions of the container object to be iterated over when splitting a iterable value.
+For example, a list-of-lists or a 2D array with `container_ndim=2` would be split over the elements of the inner lists into a single 1-D state array.
+        However, if `container_ndim=1`, the outer list/2D would be split into a 1-D state array of lists/1D arrays.

     Environment
         An environment refers to a specific software encapsulation, such as a Docker or Singularity image, that is used to run a task.